GuangzheWen/web-softwaretools-plain/report/Process.md

 #### User Stories

-Story 1: As Bruce, I want the owner to upload pictures of pets, so I could see pets' appearance and health that are of importance when deciding which one to buy.
+Story 1: As Bruce, I want the owner to upload pictures of pets, so I could see pets' appearance and health as it is important when I decide which one to buy.

 Story 2: As the owner of this shop, I need a relevant and improved GUI for me modify the information of pets easily, so that I’m able to make the site more appealing.